Updated November 2023

-Here's another archived interviews from our books, Be a Writer & Be a Better Writer.
-(An updated edition is out now.)
-See what makes other writers tick.
-Catch up on the series here.
+Here's another archived interviews from my books, Be a Writer & Be a Better Writer.

 Pete Andersen is one of the best story-tellers I know.
 He has a sense of history and knowledge of pop culture that make him a master at his craft.
 He's also extremely curious, which only ever killed the cat, not a writer that I know of.
 Even in high school, Pete was a prolific writer, cranking out plays and stories faster than most folks could read them.
 As an adult, he wrote for community newspapers and magazines, and was a technical writer for Microsoft.
 When he's not writing about computer software, he works on novels, screenplays and essays -- oh, and lists!